Facing the Uncertain Future

 https://www.youtube.com/watch?v=k-5eRVIfqhU

-COVID-19 has turned everything upside down.
-No one knows the future (Ecclesiastes 8:7).
-What should we do?
+Many of us made resolutions at the start of 2020, but COVID-19 turned everything upside down, again showing that no one can know the future (Ecclesiastes 8:7).
+So what should we do?
+Is planning bad?
 Let us learn from James 4:13-17.

 First, note that the planner in James 4:13 did not consider whether God would approve the plan.
-We should let God be the center of our plan.
-Then God will direct us (Proverbs 3:5-6).
-Also ask God to show us how to carry out the plan He lays out for us (Psalm 119:32).
-Be humble and fully trust Him.
-Ask God for wisdom, and He would give it to us (James 1:5).
+We should let God be the center of our plans, so that He can direct us (Proverbs 3:5-6).
+Ask God to show us how to carry out the plan He lays out for us (Psalm 119:32).
+Remain humble and fully trust Him.
+If we ask God for wisdom, He will give it to us (James 1:5).

 Second, do not presume to have a future.
 We do not know the first thing about tomorrow (Proverbs 27:1).
-Our life is temporary, like a morning mist that quickly vanishes.
+Our lives are temporary, like a morning mist that quickly vanishes.
 So, do not boast or brag what you are going to do tomorrow.
 This is arrogance.
-We can live and do anything, only if it is God’s will (James 4:15-16).
+We can live and do anything only if it is God’s will (James 4:15-16).

 Finally, if we know the good things we ought to do, we should do them (James 4:17).
 Not doing what we should is a sin of omission.
 Do not procrastinate; we are not guaranteed tomorrow.
 So, plan how to do it and act.
-Action speaks louder than words (1 John 2:3-4).
+Actions speak louder than words (1 John 2:3-4).

-In conclusion, though our future is completely uncertain, we should still plan with God in the center.
-Make it God’s plan for our life, but do not presume we have tomorrow because we may die tonight.
+In conclusion, though our future is entirely uncertain, we should still plan with God at the center.
+We should seek God’s plan for our lives, but without presuming we have tomorrow.
+Who knows—we may die tonight.
 We live only if God permits.
-Do not worry about tomorrow.
+So do not worry about tomorrow.
 If there are good things you ought to do, do them.
 Make each day count.

 Summarized from a sermon by Rick Warren at: